justUmen/better_history/README.md

 * use current shell, instead of default shell $SHELL
 * support for more shells
 * support help on dependancies for more distributions
+* find the directory the command was run on, based on previous "cd" to recreate full path and/or test if target exist (file)

 ## Code explanations :
 1. remove duplicates from the list : `awk '!x[$0]++'`